liferay/liferay-docs/discover/portal/articles/130-forms/99-ddl/05-creating-form-templates.markdown

 # Creating Form Templates [](id=creating-form-templates)

-Form templates let you control how the data entry form appears for a data definition.
+Form templates control how the data entry form appears for a data definition.
 Follow these steps to create a form template for a definition:

 1. Open the Menu (![Menu](../../../images/icon-menu.png))